hyphacoop/remote/contributing.md

     In general, we do our best to provide some feedback or review within about 3 days.
 (And hopefully much quicker most of the time!)

-    If you have commit rights on the repo, you should merge your own PR, but have someone else review it first:

-    - Allow up to 3 days for review.
+    If you have commit rights on the repo, you should merge your own PR, but have someone else review it first.
+Allow up to 3 days for review.
 If you don’t get any feedback by then, you can merge it without review.

 1. Once you have integrated comments, or waited for feedback, a member should merge your changes in.